TD22057/insteon-mqtt/README.md

   - 'refresh' will ping the device, update the device's internal state (on level, on/off, etc) and check the all link database for changes.
-  - 'get_db' will cause the device to re-download it's all link database.
+  - 'db_get' will cause the device to re-download it's all link database.

 ### PLM Modem